 NOTE: This form is a READ ONLY version.
-A printed form will be provided once your student returns to the school building.
+An electronic version is available through the anual update in Parent Portal.

 STUDENT EMAIL ACCOUNTS

 In accordance with Board Policy 7540.03, students are issued student email addresses and accounts for use within the academic setting.
 Student email accounts may only be used to communicate with other District email accounts and/or with limited authorized recipients outside of the school setting.
 Student emails will only be maintained until July 31 of each calendar year.
 After that date, the student emails will be deleted.